-It wasn’t all plain sailing for Iantha, however, as mass redundancies caused her to leave Marie Clare.
+However, it wasn’t all plain sailing for Iantha, as mass redundancies caused her to leave Marie Clare.
 However, it turned out to be a blessing in disguise.
-“I had to have a major re-think and so, I decided to move away from the corporate world and set up on my own, forming PicStudio.
+“I had to have a major re-think, and so, I decided to move away from the corporate world and set up on my own, forming PicStudio.

 Bringing together all the skills I learned along the way, I’ve turned something that was out of my control to my advantage”.
 PicStudio now serves clients with all their beauty marketing needs, creating branding, content, videos and complete marketing strategies.

 Get Your Beauty Career Started With an OCA Make-up Course